Siouxsie Sioux: Solo (2004–present)

-2004 was a pivotal year for the singer.
-She toured for the first time as a solo act combining Banshees and Creatures songs.
+In 2004 Siouxsie toured for the first time as a solo act, playing Banshees and Creatures songs.
 A live DVD called Dreamshow was recorded at the last London concert, in which she and her musicians were accompanied by a 16-piece orchestra, the Millennia Ensemble.
-Released in August 2005, this DVD reached the number 1 position in the UK music DVD charts.
+Released in August 2005, this DVD reached number 1 in the UK music DVD chart.

-Her first solo album, Mantaray, was released in September 2007.
+Her debut solo album, Mantaray, was released in September 2007.
 Pitchfork wrote, "She really is pop", before finishing the review by declaring, "It's a success".
 Mojo stated: "a thirst for sonic adventure radiates from each track".
 Mantaray included three singles: "Into a Swan", "Here Comes That Day" and "About to Happen".
 In 2008, Siouxsie recorded vocals for the track "Careless Love" on The Edge of Love soundtrack by composer Angelo Badalamenti.
 She performed it with another Badalamenti number, "Who Will Take My Dreams Away", at the annual edition of the World Soundtrack Awards.
 After a year of touring, the singer played the last show of her tour in London in September 2008.
 A live DVD of this performance, Finale: The Last Mantaray & More Show, was released in 2009.

 In June 2013, after a hiatus of five years, Siouxsie played two nights at the Royal Festival Hall in London during Yoko Ono's Meltdown festival.
 She performed 1980's Kaleidoscope album live in its entirety, along with other works from her back catalogue, and her performance was praised by the press.
 She also appeared at Ono's Double Fantasy concert, to sing the final song, "Walking on Thin Ice".
 In October 2014, she and fellow Banshee Steven Severin compiled a CD titled It's a Wonderfull Life for the November 2014 issue of Mojo magazine, in which she appeared on the cover.
 The disc included 15 tracks that inspired the Banshees.